transentis/bptk_py/README.md

 ## What is it?
-BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics models.
+BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics and Agent-Based models.
-It gives you the power to simulate System Dynamics Models within Python and create beautiful plots of the simulation results for use in Jupyter Lab/ Notebooks - or just export the simulation results for further processing outside the framework.
+It gives you the power to simulate Simulation Models within Python and create beautiful plots of the simulation results for use in Jupyter Lab/ Notebooks - or just export the simulation results for further processing outside the framework.

 The framework requires a Python simulation model following certain conventions.

 Typically System Dynamics models are created using visual modeling environments.
 To address this use case, BPTK_Py ships with __transentis' sdcc parser__  for transpiling such models into Python code.
+Starting with version 0.4.0, we include a code API to produce System Dynamics models without requiring complex modeling software.

 Currently sdcc only supports models created using the [XMILE format](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xmile), which is an open XML protocol for sharing interoperable system dynamics models and simulations.
 The XMILE standard is governed by the OASIS standards consortium.